renatobanzai/iris-python-covid19/readme.md

 ### Main Menu
 The project has a main menu that points you to all the examples.
 Feel free to navigate.

+- Globals as Graph Chart
+- COVID19 Graph
+- CRUD of Default Configs
+- Maintenance of Training Data to Chatbot
+- Conversation with the Chatbot

 ### You should look at IRIS Admin Portal